wishwisdom/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/setup/node-database/node-database-tables.md

 ### Node identities

-The following four tables are used by the `IdentityService` and are created from the NodeInfos.
-They are append only tables used for persistent caching.
+The following four tables are used by the `IdentityService` and are created from the `NodeInfos` table.
+They are append-only tables used for persistent caching.
 They will also be cleared on `rpc.clearNetworkMapCache()`.

-Read more in api-identity and node-services
+Read more about [identity](../../../cordapps/api-identity.md/) and [node services](../../../node-services.md/)

 {{< table >}}